anoushzahedi/Python_tasks/ReadMe.txt

 Different Python projects:

-Each project has documentation necessary for understanding.
+Each project includes the necessary documentation for understanding.

-Each project is located in a separate subfolder, which contains all the necessary data, information, and functions.
+Each project is located in a separate subfolder, which contains all the necessary data, information, and functions required for that project.

 List of Projects: